Tom-PIT/Connected.Docs/en/Sales/Documents/IssuedInvoices.md

 Available actions may include:

-- **Issued invoice** - Copy curret document to a new issued invoice
+- **Issued invoice** - Copy current document to a new issued invoice
 - [**+ Credit note**](CreditNotes.md) - Create a credit note
 - [**+ Debit note**](DebitNotes.md) - Create a debit note
 - [**Delivery note**](DeliveryNotes.md) - Link to an exiting delivery note.